JuliSC/BarEazy.AdminClient/README.md

 # BarEazy.AdminClient

-This repository contains a the code for an admin client for BarEazy.
+This repository contains the code for an admin client for BarEazy.

 ## Installation Guide